nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

    The nRF Cloud Provisioning Service auto-onboarding is compatible with CoAP, REST and MQTT connectivity with nRF Cloud.

-   With this method, use the nRF Connect Serial Terminal program and the nRF Cloud portal.
+   With this method, use the `Serial Terminal app`_ and the nRF Cloud portal.
    The device ID used in nRF Cloud portal requires the UUID format and not the 'nrf-\ *IMEI*\ ' format.
    See `device claiming <nRF Cloud device claiming_>`_ for more information.